Connections to the BC Curriculum – Core Competencies

 - Higher ratings of adaptive behaviour are associated with higher self-reported ratings of quality of life among adolescents with visual impairments (Bathel, de Haan, & Dale, 2019).

-- Higher ratings of daily living skills are associated with greater independent mobility (i.e., O&M; Papadopoulos, Metsiou, & Agaliotis, 2011).
+- Higher ratings of independence in daily living skills are associated with greater independent mobility (i.e., O&M; Papadopoulos, Metsiou, & Agaliotis, 2011).

 Examples of Independent Living Skills